-But the city has imperial connections that go back to an era when those Leopolds and Karls were still centuries away from building their first castles among the forested slopes of Switzerland.
+But the city has imperial connections that go back to an era when all those Leopolds and Maximiliens were still centuries away from building the first Habsburg castles among the forested slopes of Switzerland.

 At a time when the greatest threat to local sensibilities was not a poorly-played waltz but an incursion by barbarian hordes, Vienna was Vindobona: a Roman military camp and associated settlement.

-Further east, for example, you had the even larger Carnuntum, now a lovely archaeological park.
+Further east, you had the even larger Carnuntum, now a lovely archaeological park.
 Vindobona also protected important trade routes.

-At its peak, the military fort with associated military and civil settlements had a population of around 30,000, and the Roman presence lasted roughly 350 years from the early 1st century.
+At its peak, the military fort here with associated military and civil settlements had a population of around 30,000; the Roman presence lasted roughly 350 years from the early 1st century.

 (Roman soldiers once slept on the site of the Park Hotel Hyatt.
 Apparently the breakfast buffet was significantly different)

-The camp and surrounding settlement(s) roughly match up with much of the current first district, i.e. the very centre of the city, and the civil town extended out into today’s 3rd district.
+The camp and surrounding settlement(s) roughly match up with much of the current first district, i.e. “old Vienna” and the very centre of today’s city, though the civil Roman town extended out into today’s 3rd district.

 (Stone from a Roman Baths in Vindobona)

 Today’s Marc-Aurel-Straße (which starts at one end of Hoher Markt) pays tribute to the historical fact that Emperor Marcus Aurelius (121-180) of Gladiator fame stayed in Vindobona.
 Some claim he even died in the city.

-- The huge Albrechtsbrunnen fountain below the Albertina museum has the figures of Danubius and Vindobona serving as allegories for the river and the city
+For example, the huge Albrechtsbrunnen fountain below the Albertina museum has the figures of Danubius and Vindobona serving as allegories for the Danube river and the city:

-- The main carved stone figure on the central tower of the 19th-century Rathaus represents Vindobona
+The main carved stone figure on the central tower of the 19th-century Rathaus also represents Vindobona.

 The Roman Museum

-The Wien Museum has a location on Hoher Markt dedicated to Vienna’s Roman past that incorporates actual on-site excavations.
-The Römermuseum explores the history of Vindobona and the lives of the inhabitants with the help of modern and archeological displays.
+The Wien Museum has a location on Hoher Markt dedicated to Vienna’s Roman past.
+The Römermuseum incorporates on-site excavations, though the bulk of the displays explore the history of Vindobona and the lives of the inhabitants.

 (Inside the Roman Museum in Vienna; photo by Birgit und Peter Kainz © Wien Museum)